Keeping Children Safe

 Our Services

-We go beyond child abuse assessments.
-We’ll collect evidence on the child’s behalf safely and accurately while working to minimize the child’s trauma.
+We provide more than child abuse assessments with a number of services that keep the child’s well-being a top priority.
+We offer safe and accurate evidence collection, if necessary, on the child’s behalf while trying to minimize their trauma.
 Our team is experienced in working with legal and community resources to keep kids safe.

 One of our primary concerns is recovery.
-We’ll help connect the child and their family to appropriate resources and programs.
-We can get them referrals to counselors or therapists and other treatment services.
-For their family, our child advocacy centers provide child abuse prevention and education programs.
+We help connect the child and their family to appropriate resources and programs.
+We can refer to mental health providers and other programs for treatment services.
+For their family, our clinics provide child abuse prevention resources.

 Sanford Health’s child abuse services vary by location.
 Our main clinics are in: